-Trainees are required to participate in all elements of the NeuroTech program, including courses and workshops.
-In addition, trainees are expected to be contributing members of the NeuroTech community, to attend seminars, donor events and trainee meetings, to present their work to the community, and to take an active role to assist ongoing program and community development.
+Trainees participate in all elements of the NeuroTech program: courses and workshops.
+In addition, trainees are expected to be contributing members of the NeuroTech community by:

-Trainees may be members of any Stanford laboratory, however their primary research focus must be in neurotechnology — developing or applying cutting-edge technology to produce an advance in experimental neuroscience.
-Should the focus of your primary research change so that it is not longer in neurotechnology, you must contact email@example.com
+Trainees may join the laboratory of any faculty who is a Wu Tsai Neurosciences Institute Affiliate, however their primary research focus must be in neurotechnology — developing or applying cutting-edge technology to produce an advance in experimental neuroscience.
+Should the focus of your primary research change so that it is not longer in neurotechnology, you must contact email@example.com. firstname.lastname@example.org.

-To remain a trainee in good standing, all NeuroTech trainees are required to submit an annual progress report that demonstrates their commitment to the training and research goals of the program.
+To remain a trainee in good standing, all NeuroTech trainees are required to submit an annual progress report that demonstrates progress on their research and their commitment to the training goals of the program.
 Each progress report will be reviewed by a faculty member on the trainee oversight committee.
 Progress reports are due mid-summer starting after the first year; you will receive information about how to submit your progress report from the training program coordinator in early summer.

 NSF Acknowledgement and Disclaimer